-FYI, a 23C Conti Grand Prix 4000S tire (and likely the new 5000) measured 24.3mm wide, consistent with the 105% rim to tire width guideline for best aero performance.
+FYI, a 23C Conti Grand Prix 4000S tire measured 24.3mm wide, consistent with the 105% rim to tire width guideline for best aero performance.
 The 25C measured 26.7mm, slightly wider than the rim and likely to reduce your aero gains.
 If you go with the 25C, try to hold your aero position on the bike for longer to offset the wheelset losses :).

 Zipp uses their own 76 and 176 front and rear hubs on these wheels and bladed, J-bend spokes.
-These are decent hubs free of quality problems Zipp had with hubs on the Firecrest wheelsets in the earlier years of this decade, but not on par performance wise with the ones used in the current Firecrest or NSW lines.
+These are decent hubs free of quality problems Zipp had with hubs on the Firecrest wheelsets’ earlier years, but not on par performance-wise with the ones used in the current Firecrest or NSW lines.